 Isle of Wight Day, September

-Despite the name, Isle of Wight Day is actually a weekend of shenanigans which started in 2016 thanks in part to the efforts of the Island's High Sheriff at the time (and others I'm sure).
+Despite the name, Isle of Wight Day is actually a weekend of shenanigans, which started in 2016 thanks in part to the efforts of the Island's High Sheriff at the time (and others I'm sure).

-The general idea is to cover the Isle of Wight in bunting and put on any event which celebrates the Island.
 Previous years have included a parade, a yachting relay, a songs of praise event, discounted entry to some attractions and schoolchildren creating a human image of the Island.

-The general idea is to cover the Isle of Wight in bunting and put on any event which celebrates the Island.
 Previous years have included a parade, a yachting relay, a songs of praise event, discounted entry to some attractions and schoolchildren creating a human image of the Island.

 Wolverton Manor Garden Fair, September